aces/Loris/docs/wiki/99 - Developers/Automated Testing.md

 Static tests can be executed by running `make checkstatic` in the LORIS root diretory.
 This command will also use PHP's default linter (`php -l`) to check for basic syntax errors.

+If you run the command `git config core.hooksPath .githooks`, git will automatically run `make checkstatic` when you do a git push.

 We use the following tools for static analysis.

 ### PHP